s-ruiter/FabricStudioController/README.md

 # FabricStudio Controller

-A modern web interface for managing FortiAnalyzer Fabric Studio VMs and executing SSH commands.
+A modern web interface for managing Fabric Studio VMs and executing SSH commands.
 Features a sleek dark theme with a two-column layout for efficient workflow.

 ## Features